huff109/qmk_firmware/keyboards/alexi/readme.md

     make alexi:via

 Flashing example for this keyboard:
-    directly flashing post compiled is not advisable. please compile and flash using qmk toolbox

-See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
+    Directly flashing post compiled is not advisable.
+Please compile and flash using qmk toolbox See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

 ## Bootloader